 Visit one of the world’s largest aquariums

 At one point (2005-2012), The Georgia Aquarium claimed the title of world’s largest aquarium.
 Marine Life in Singapore eventually overtook the ranking.
 However, The Georgia Aquarium is still the largest in the US with over 10 million gallons of water, as well as 100,000 marine animals on-site.

 It is also the only aquarium to house whale sharks outside of Asia.
 A massive 6 million gallon tank houses these incredible sharks.

 You will also see beluga whales, California sea lions, and all sorts of colorful fish and coral.
 Admission includes a 4D show, a sea lion show, a penguin walk show, and an incredible dolphin show.
 The highlight of a visit to the Georgia Aquarium is by far the impressive dolphin show.
-A line begins to form almost an hour before opening, so plan on getting here at least a half hour early to ensure your spot!
+A line begins to form almost an hour before showtime, so plan on getting here at least a half hour early to ensure your spot!